seanwash/does-not-compute-gridsome/blog/2016-11-04-css-is-hard.md

 ---
-title: CSS is hard — Thoughts on managing the cascade asdf
+title: CSS is hard — Thoughts on managing the cascade
 date: 2016-11-04T07:00:00.000+00:00
 excerpt: 'For as long as I’ve been a web developer, the CSS Cascade has been a thorn in my side.
 I understand how it can be helpful, but the number of times that I’ve